tee-ar-ex/trx-python/README.md

     - Each file extension is the metadata’s dtype
     - Each file dimension is in the value between basename and metdata,  1-dimension array do not have to follow this convention for readability
 - All arrays have a C-style memory layout(row-major)
-    -  Simplest representation, pure binary
+- All arrays have a little-endian byte order
 - Compression is optional
     - use ZIP_STORE, if compression is desired use ZIP_DEFLATE
     - Compressed TRX files will have to be decompressed before being loaded